-In response to the Board's request, the Carriers submitted a declaration with exhibits from Wayne Aaron, Delta's Vice President - Corporate Strategy and Business Development.
-In his declaration, Aaron incorporates by reference declarations dated November 4, December 11, and December 18, 2008 and August 20, 2009 that were provided in NMB File Nos.
-CR-6950 and CR-6959.
-The Board's decision on whether a single transportation system exists with respect to the craft or class of Passenger Service Employees is based on the facts developed in the investigation of the IAM's application.
+In response to the Board's request, the Carriers submitted a declaration with exhibits from Wayne Aaron, Delta's Vice President - Corporate Strategy This declaration dated July 8, 2010 was and Business Development. submitted to the Board in NMB File Nos.
+CR-6957, CR-6958, CR-6983, and In his declaration, Aaron incorporates by reference declarations CR-6986. dated November 4, December 11, and December 18, 2008, and August 20, 2009 that were provided in NMB File Nos.
+CR-6950, CR-6958 and CR-6959.
+The Board's decision on whether a single transportation system exists with respect to the craft or class of Office Clerical Employees is based on the facts developed in the investigation of the IAM's application.